All Episodes

 There are an awful lot of similarities between a couple of the articles of impeachment against Nixon and the elements of this story.

-That is the exact way that Nixon was kicked out.
+That is the exact way that Nixon was killed.

-CNN, we should be clear, it's not independently confirmed this.
+CNN, we should be clear, has not independently confirmed this.

 CNN has not independently confirmed this reporting.